santiagochou/santiagochou.github.io/blog-geek/_posts/2020-10-16-frp-self-starting-in-windows.markdown

 #### Second step: Move the shortcut of the `start.bat` to Windows 10 StartUp directory:

-Create a shortcut of the `start.bat`, and move it StartUp directory as showing below.
+Create a shortcut of the `start.bat`, and move it to StartUp directory as showing below.

 ```shell
 C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp